maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 * [Running pktriot on Windows](https://psu.mediaspace.kaltura.com/media/pktriot+Windows/1_8wgyp04m)
 * [Running pktriot on macOS](https://psu.mediaspace.kaltura.com/media/pktriot+Mac/1_d9zaj2dv)
+   * Note that you will need to right-click on the pktriot file and select "Open" before you can run the application for the first time.

 Next, we’ll configure the pktriot client.
 Run `pktriot configure`.
 Select “us-east” when prompted for a selection.
 Next, enter the email and password you used when creating your Packetriot account.
 Then, select whichever region you’d like (us-east certainly works).
 For more information about the Packetiot client, see the [Packetriot Quickstart guide](https://docs.packetriot.com/packetriot/).